ghern5234/README_generator/README.md

 This is a application designed to generate custom README files for your projects with ease.
 This tool allows you to create a basic structure for your README file with common sections like project description, installation, usage, and more.

-- The motivation for the project was to make the process of writing a README simple, fast and efficient.
+- The motivation behind this project was to make the process of writing a README file simple, fast and efficient.
-- I built this project to help those creating new project, create a README file in the correct format.
+- I built this application to help users save time and ensure their README file is profesional and functional.
-- It solves needing to create a README from scratch everytime.
-- I learned how to import and export data, use switch/case, and how to write new files using the terminal/node.
+- This project taught me how to import and export data, use switch/case, the power and differences in iterating through an array vs an object and how to use the inquire package in a node project.